Blendify/blender-manual/blender_docs/manual/animation/object_path.rst

 In Blender, any :doc:`curve object </modeling/curves/introduction>` can become a path.
-A curve becomes a path when its *Path Animation* button is enabled in the *Curve* data panel, but you don't even have to bother about this: once a curve is selected as target for a "path" constraint, it automatically is enabled.
+A curve becomes a path when its *Path Animation* button is enabled in the *Curve* data panel, but you don't even have to bother about this: once a curve is selected as the target for a "path" constraint, it automatically is enabled.

 You can also directly add a "path" from the :menuselection:`Add --> Curve --> Path` menu entry (in a 3D view).